Evanescence (Evanescence album): Recording

-When the band began recording with Lillywhite, the album was intended for an August or September 2010 release.
-Recordings were suspended in April that year.
-Two months later, on June 21, 2010, Lee announced on EvThreads.com that Evanescence had suspended recording to continue work on the album and "get our heads into the right creative space".
-According to Lee, Wind-up Records was experiencing "uncertain times" which would further delay the album's release.
-Label president Ed Vetri supported Lee's decision: "One thing we do at Wind-up is, we're patient.
+The Lillywhite sessions ended in April 2010.
+On June 21, 2010, Lee announced that Evanescence had suspended recording to continue work on the album and "get our heads into the right creative space".
+She also stated that their label Wind-up Records was experiencing "uncertain times" which would further delay the album's release.
+Lee later stated that Lillywhite "wasn't the right fit" for the band and it ultimately wasn't "coming together right".
+When the rest of the band came into the sessions with Lillywhite and they tried to record the songs, "we just weren't all the way there. it wasn't sounding right".
+Lee said that some of the songs recorded under Lillywhite, which were more stripped-down and programming-based, weren't right for Evanescence and she realized were more fitting to a solo project.
+In a June 2011 interview, label president Ed Vetri said that he supported Lee's decision to restart: "One thing we do at Wind-up is, we're patient.
 I[f] it's not right, it's not coming out.
 If it takes a year or four years, [we're] going to take the time it needs to write the right record."
-After visiting the studio several times to see the album's progress, Vetri said that "her core fans will be really happy."